-- Keep separate resources for your children where possible e.g. mark making sets, painting tools, craft tools etc. - All children should be spread out when coming together for meals and snack, stagger this where possible and ensure no sharing of food, cutlery, crockery or self-service of food should take place. - Hard toys are preferred, as these can be wiped clean after play. - The condition of toys and equipment should be part of the monitoring process and any damaged item that cannot be cleaned or repaired should be discarded. - Stop using soft toys, dressing up costumes, water play troughs or receptacles, and sandpits should be avoided. - Modelling and play dough should only be used if you can store this for each child separately and this is not shared between other children. - Resources should be cleaned and wiped regularly. - Water can be used outside to water plants as long as receptacles are not shared. - Singing should not be done in groups as this activity increases the production of droplets.

-- For our babies and younger child physical contact is necessary and essential for positive brain development.
-Please ensure you follow the hygiene rules and ensure you minimise any risk with regular hand washing and ensuring personal hygiene is maintained daily. - Parents should not enter your premises unless in an emergency and drop offs and pickups should be at the door with minimal contact. - Do not allow entry to a child or member of staff if they are displaying any symptoms or are feeling unwell. - A comprehensive list of resources that are safe will be provided - Children should be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing and sneezing into a tissue - Children should be supported to understand the changes and challenges they may be encountering as a result of Covid-19 and staff need to ensure they are aware of children's attachments and their need for emotional support at this time. - Equipment used by staff such as stationary, tablets etc. should be allocated to individual staff members where possible and cleaned regularly.
+- Keep separate resources for your children where possible e.g. mark making sets, painting tools, craft tools etc. - All children should be spread out when coming together for meals and snacks and ensure no sharing of food, cutlery, crockery or self-service of food should take place. - Hard toys are preferred, as these can be wiped clean after play. - The condition of toys and equipment should be part of the monitoring process and any damaged item that cannot be cleaned or repaired should be discarded. - Stop using soft toys, dressing up costumes, water play troughs or receptacles, and sandpits should be avoided unless provided for an individual child. - Modelling and play dough should only be used if you can store this for each child separately and this is not shared between other children. - Resources should be cleaned and wiped regularly. - Water can be used outside to water plants as long as receptacles are not shared. - Singing should not be done in groups as this activity increases the production of droplets. - For our babies and younger children physical contact is necessary and essential for positive brain development.
+Please ensure you follow the hygiene rules and ensure you minimise any risk with regular hand washing and ensuring personal hygiene is maintained daily. - Parents should not enter your premises unless in an emergency and drop offs and pickups should be at the door with minimal contact. - Do not allow entry to a child if they are displaying any symptoms or are feeling unwell. - Children should be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing and sneezing into a tissue - Children should be supported to understand the changes and challenges they may be encountering as a result of Covid-19 and you need to ensure they are aware of children's attachments and their need for emotional support at this time. - Equipment used by you, such as stationary, tablets etc. should be and cleaned regularly.